krilen/container_k8s/openshift.md

 define a monitor and alert values. *PodMonitor* can be used the same way but for monitor a pod from its metrics.

 How you define the monitoring alerts can be raised when the metric are polled.
-IT will continuously compair the gathered metric and create an alert when the success criteria is not longer met.
+It will continuously compair the gathered metric and create an alert when the success criteria is not longer met.
 An example could be a web service monitor polling port 80 and if the port becomes invalid the alert is raised.